What is competitor-based pricing, and how to use it wisely?

 Price Intelligently did a great pricing teardown between DocuSign and PandaDoc.
 Here you can see that because these, similar as it might seem, tools have different product strategies, their customers' Willingness to Pay is different, and so are their pricing strategies.

-Competition-based pricing, if done right, takes from 20 to 30 hours of well-aimed market research.
-It requires proper methodology, benchmarking, and unit value and economics conversion.
+Competition-based pricing strategy, if done right, takes from 20 to 30 hours of well-aimed market research.
+It requires proper methodology, benchmarking, calculating customer value, and economics conversion.
 And a whole lot of well-organized spreadsheets.

 When is it a good time to compare my pricing strategies to competitors?